shuawnakang24/customer-churn-analysis/README.md

 This project analyzes customer churn behavior using a telecom dataset to identify key factors driving customer attrition.
 The goal is to uncover actionable insights that can help improve customer retention and reduce churn.

 ---
+This project focuses on identifying key drivers of customer churn and translating data findings into actionable business strategies.

 ## 🎯 Business Problem
 Customer churn is a major challenge for subscription-based businesses.
 Understanding why customers leave allows companies to take proactive steps to improve retention and revenue.